ocornut/imgui/examples/README.txt

     Using Synergy to access keyboard/mouse data from server computer.
     Synergy keyboard integration is rather hacky.

+android_example/
+	Android example.
+	Uses SDL2 to build the project (see android_example/README.md for build instructions).
+	Also uses OpenGL ES 2 for rendering.

 sdl_opengl_example/
     SDL2 + OpenGL example.